jayshree machines & tools

 During Manufacture

-Any in-house waste EPS produced during the manufacturing process can be reground and incorporated as recyclate into a variety of products such as EPS moulded blocks and also void forms such as EPS pods.
+Any in-house waste EPS produced during the manufacturing process can be reground and incorporated as recyclable into a variety of products such as EPS molded blocks and also void forms such as EPS pods.

 EPS is an excellent example of an efficient use of a natural resource as the transformation process uses very little energy.